H-Studio logo

 Trade-offs: auditability vs. performance and complexity

-The real question isn't whether auditability costs you something — it's whether the alternative (a non-auditable system) costs more in the medium term.
+The real question isn't whether auditability costs something — it's whether the alternative (a non-auditable system) costs more in the medium term.
 Usually it does.

 The most common implementation mistakes:

-• No snapshot strategy: event-sourcing without snapshots makes recovery times unacceptable as event counts grow.
+• No snapshot strategy — event sourcing without snapshots makes recovery times unacceptable as event counts grow.

-Perspective: why auditable architecture is underestimated
+Why auditable architecture is underestimated

 Frequently Asked Questions